-Changes to superannuation were announced in the 2020-21 Federal Budget, when the government unveiled its Your Future, Your Super package.
+Several changes to superannuation were announced in the October 2020 Federal Budget, when the government unveiled its Your Future, Your Super package.

 Treasurer Josh Frydenberg said the measures would make it easier for employees to take their super fund with them when changing jobs, “name and shame” underperforming funds and demand funds give more information to the public about their investment decisions.

-We’ve rounded up the main changes coming to super fund members in 2021, as you set yourself up with fresh financial goals for the new year.
+We’ve rounded up the main changes coming for super fund members in 2021, as you consider your financial goals for the rest of the year:

 1. More super due to be paid from your employer